When it comes to money, most people are fragile, scared, and don’t know what they’re doing.

 - Automate your investing

-Once you’ve gotten the basic framework down, personal finance is all about executing your plan and enjoying the present.
+Once you’ve got the basic framework down, personal finance is about executing your plan and enjoying the present.

 How protected are you?
 What would it take for you to break?